effektif/user-docs/docs/chapters/action-types/javascript.rst

-Javascript action
+JavaScript action
 -----------------

-The Javascript action allows developers to run a Javascript to the process execution.
+The JavaScript action allows developers to run a JavaScript to the process execution.
-After creating or selecting a Javascript action, the configuration panel looks like this.
+After creating or selecting a JavaScript action, the configuration panel looks like this.

+..
+TODO update screenshot

 .. figure:: /_static/images/javascript.1.png

-   Javascript configuration panel
+   JavaScript configuration panel

-The top part is the Javascript text editor.
+The top section of the panel is the JavaScript text editor.
 By default, it already contains ``console.log('Hello World!');``.

-The lower part allows you to test the script.
+The lower section allows you to test the script.
-Just hit `Test it`.
+Click `Test it` to execute the JavaScript code.
-The results should look like this:
+The results are displayed underneath:

+..
+TODO update screenshot

 .. figure:: /_static/images/javascript.2.png

-   Javascript test output
+   JavaScript test output

 Next, we'll show how to work with data.
 Suppose there is a form elsewhere in the process that has each type of field and looks like this:

+..
+TODO update screenshot

 .. figure:: /_static/images/javascript.3.png

-   Form taking input for Javascript
+   Form taking input for JavaScript

-When you open the Javascript configuration again, you'll see the variables section shows some of the form field variables.
+When you open the JavaScript configuration again, you'll see the variables section shows some of the form field variables.

+..
+TODO update screenshot

 .. figure:: /_static/images/javascript.4.png